 If your pelvis is free and your hamstrings are flexible and you are able to lengthen your spine, you will still have nutation happening.
 The potential pressures will be reduced in that case, because the sacrum and the pelvis are moving in the same direction.
 This is complicated, but the additional movement from the lower spine moving further into a lumbar curve will also move the sacrum into nutation.

-During twisting, it’s doubtful that nutation or counter-nutation happens at all.
+During twisting in yoga, it’s doubtful that nutation or counter-nutation happens at all.
 There are, however, shear forces that can be placed on the SI joint.
 I have seen this anecdotally many times with students who are going through bouts of SI joint dysfunction.
 Overloading the twist through the hips and spine can be painful!

 The pelvis does what is referred to as an anterior tilt and a posterior tilt.